wjg9786/test/readme.txt

-Get is a version control system.
+Get is a distrubuted version control system.
 Get is free software.